univerxe/android-quiz-app/README.md

 </div>

 ## Demo
-Check out our [demo video](http://www.youtube.com/watch?v=INa49aEjpGc) to see the app in action.
+Check out the [demo video](http://www.youtube.com/watch?v=INa49aEjpGc) to see the app in action.